haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “I don’t want it,” she said.

-“you doesn’t want thy porridge!”
+“you doesn’t want your porridge!”
 Martha exclaimed incredulously.

 “No.”

 “you doesn’t know how good it is.
 Put a bit of treacle on it or a bit of sugar.”

 “I don’t want it,” repeated Mary.

 “Eh!” said Martha.

-“I candt abide to see good victuals go to waste.
+“I can't abide to see good victuals go to waste.
 If our children was at this table they’d clean it bare in five minutes.”

 “Why?” said Mary coldly.

 “Why!” echoed Martha.
 “Because they scarce ever had their stomachs full in their lives.
 They’re as hungry as young hawks and foxes.”

 “I don’t know what it is to be hungry,” said Mary, with the indifference of ignorance.

 Martha looked indignant.

 “Well, it would do you good to try it.
 I can see that plain enough,” she said outspokenly.

 “I’ve no patience with folk as sits and just stares at good bread and meat.

-My word! don’t I wish Dickon and Phil and Jane and the rest of ’em had what’s here under their pinafores.”
+My word! don’t I wish Dickon and Phil and Jane and the rest of them had what’s here under their pinafores.”

 “Why don’t you take it to them?” suggested Mary.

 “It’s not mine,” answered Martha stoutly.

 “and this isn’t my day out.
 I get my day out once a month same as the rest.
 Then I go home and clean up for mother and give her a day’s rest.”

 Mary drank some tea and ate a little toast and some marmalade.